 3. He is not overly-invested in the relationship

 My good friend Ken seems to love his partner Sarah.
-They’re not married but have been together for ever.
+They’re not married but have been a couple for ever.
 They chose not to have kids, as they both have fulfilling careers.
-His Mom lives nearby and still brings home-cooked meals round to their rental.
+His mother lives nearby and still brings home-cooked meals round to their rental.
 Ken keeps in touch with his old school mates, and also keeps us in contact with each other.
 We meet regularly and discuss love and life over a beer or six.

 What is keeping Ken and Sarah together?…